gitdreambox/PlayGround/mt7688_docs/topub/crossbuild.md

     ~/mt7688-cross $ ./create_env.sh
     ```

-Note: Once this step is successfully done, the environment is ready for your later use.
+    * Note: Once this step is successfully done, the environment is ready for your later use.
 Every time you want to cross-compile a node native module, just come into the working directory `mt7688-cross/` and install a module with script `npm_install.sh`, there is no need to rebuild the environment again.

-### Steps of installing a cross-compiled node native module/add-on
+### Steps of installing a node native module/add-on to Linkit Smart 7688

 * In the working directory, use script `npm_install.sh` to install a cross-build node module.

     ``` bash
     ~/mt7688-cross $ ./npm_install.sh foo-module
     ```

-or install a specified version
+    * or install a specified version

     ``` bash
     ~/mt7688-cross $ ./npm_install.sh foo-module@version
     ```

-Let's take installation of `serialport` module as an example:
+    * Let's take installation of `serialport` module as an example:

     ``` bash
     ~/mt7688-cross $ ./npm_install.sh serialport